-“So we’ve got some kind of sniper on our hands?”
+“So we’ve got some kind of professional sniper on our hands?”

 Whoa!
 He didn’t like hearing that!
 Why?
 What did I say?

 “Allison, I want you to cool it with that kind of talk.
 I don’t want to hear anyone around here talking about a sniper.
 Not unless we get some proof.
-That’s a word that scares the living shit out of people.
+That’s a word that scares the living shit out of people; even out here.
 Remember what happened in D.C.?”

 “Will do, sir.
 For now, it’s just a homicide with a single shooting victim.”